 The student is typically funded (at least partially) by the industry or government partner for the duration of the fellowship, such as with the NSERC-FQRNT Bourse en Milieu de Pratique (BMP) program.

-With the exception of the MITACS Accelerate Internships, which are managed by the OSR, all questions on internships and fellowships may be directed to Graduate and Postdoctoral Studies or to your faculty directly.
+With the exception of the MITACS Accelerate and Elevate Internships, which are managed by the OSR, all questions on internships and fellowships may be directed to Graduate and Postdoctoral Studies or to your faculty directly.